bbauska/meta-react-basics/README.md

 // ...
 ```

-Notice how [Array(9).fill(null)] is an array with a single item, which
+<p>Notice how [Array(9).fill(null)] is an array with a single item, which
-itself is an array of 9 nulls.
+itself is an array of 9 nulls.</p>

-To render the squares for the current move, you'll want to read the last
+<p>To render the squares for the current move, you'll want to read the last
 squares array from the history.
 You don't need useState for this--you
-already have enough information to calculate it during rendering:
+already have enough information to calculate it during rendering:</p>

 ```
 export default function Game() {